 Fu Xi — Ancestor of Chinese Culture and Sacred Creator

 Around 5000 years ago, a young woman accidentally walked into a huge and mysterious footprint and then got pregnant.
 On the 18th of March in Chinese Calendar, she gave birth to this magic baby boy, named Fu Xi.

 Fu Xi grew up into a very ingenious clan leader and made contribution in creating Chinese culture, which made him a great king.
 He helped people with nomenclature family names and established basic wedding ceremony rules, including not to marry very close kins.
 The permanent totem dragon was recorded by him as well.

 Most noteworthy, he discovered Tai Ji, Yin Yang, Five Elements and the Eight Diagrams, the most essential foundation ideologies of Chinese philosophy, mythology and Taoism Religion, based on his continued observation of the nature.
 Since then, divination using the Eight Diagrams has become the most important ceremony throughout history of China.

 Later, Fu Xi taught people how to keep livestocks and invented net to do fishing; besides hunting, people were able to get more types of food and gained better chances to survive.
 He also created some musical instruments to entertain people and wrote songs to accompany those compositions.

 He and his wife had four sons on Mount Kunlun; after they grew up, they went to different places and developed four big clans.
 Today, many memorial activities are holding near his mausoleum every year, showing people’s gratitude and respect to this mysterious and exceptional ancestor of Chinese Culture.

-Fu Bao’s two mysteriously born boys became kings of two powerful clans in the history of China; their clans are widely respected as fundamental of Chinese culture.
+Fu Bao’s two mysteriously born boys became kings of two powerful clans in the history of China; their tribes are widely respected as origin of Chinese culture.
 Till now, Chinese people still claim themselves the decedent of Yan and Huang.